 I like Cinderella because she’s pretty easy to trim, there’s not a lot of leaf to start with and her resin is more oily than sticky, gooey which makes the process even easier.

-I don’t expect any great yields this time around.
+I don’t expect any great yields this time around in my aeroponics grow.
 I wouldn’t call Cindy a great yielder but the buds are dense and the smoke is excellent.
 The yields seem to be related to clone size and she has been hard to clone so some plants were too large for my RainForest and some were quite a bit further behind.
 If I could find some that clone easier and raise a uniform batch then I think my yields would be higher.
 As it is I am only expecting 7 or 8 ounces from 10 plants.

 Cinderella Harvest Update